- RCPCH response to COVID-19 - modified assessments table

 - Clinical assessment: This is the space to document discussion of the accuracy of documentation of clinical findings.
 Is the history, examination, investigation results, treatment and follow up documented accurately?
 Is anything important missing?

 - Communication: Does the letter update the reader on communication with the patient or parents?
-From review of the notes are all involved professionals sent a copy?
+From review of the notes, are all involved professionals sent a copy?
 Would you as the reader understand any actions asked of you?

-Agreed learning objectives
+Agreed learning objectives for the DOC

 When your assessor has reviewed your DOC, there may be an opportunity to agree learning objectives.
 Please document clear and achievable learning objectives from any issues highlighted during the discussion.

-Links with the RCPCH Progress curriculum
+Links with Progress+ for the DOC

 DOC assessments primarily link to the following curriculum domains: